GalJakob/Toxicity-prediction-WS/README.md

 - models based on vector represantaion : DNN and XGB.

 ### chemBerta
+To initiate the project you need to follow the commentes in the first block of code.

+In addition,if you want to search for hyper parameters(with setting the corresponding variable in code to True) you need to create an account at the site of WANDB library: https://wandb.ai/site.

-the full tutorial of chemBerta is [here](https://github.com/deepchem/deepchem/blob/master/examples/tutorials/Transfer_Learning_With_ChemBERTa_Transformers.ipynb) .
+For your convenience, the full tutorial of chemBerta is [here](https://github.com/deepchem/deepchem/blob/master/examples/tutorials/Transfer_Learning_With_ChemBERTa_Transformers.ipynb) .

-to initiate the project you need

 ### RNN
 somthing about this.....